Female-to-Male HIV Transmission Rate: Risk, Odds, and Why It’s Usually Lower

 Can a man get HIV from a woman through vaginal sex?

 Yes.
 The average probability is lower than the reverse direction, but it is not zero.
-Risk is most influenced by viral load, condom use, inflammation or STIs, and whether effective treatment is suppressing the virus.
+Risk is most influenced by viral load, condom use, inflammation or STIs, cuts or sores, circumcision status, and whether effective treatment is suppressing the virus.
+If you want a single personalised probability, use the assessment.

 Why is female-to-male transmission less efficient?